 Photography is really exemplary as part of this transformation.
 In optics and chemistry, the gradual insertion of scientific and industrial approaches into an activity that had previously been a craft, is very evident.
 The notoriety conquered by the Lerebours, father and son, the route they took, beginning with the simple polishing of spectacle lenses, and later being active in circles of astronomy, installed in the nicest spot of Paris, and yet “knight of the king’s legion of honor”, that is a classic case of this transition to a new status of manufacturing when mixed up with science and technology.
 The understanding of this transition by Lerebours son is attested by his association with the mathematician Secrétan.
 The success of Petzval’s lens, another mathematician, was a defeat of methods of intuition or sheer trial and error, which was formerly the modus operandi of great opticians like Charles Chevalier and Jean-Marie Lerebours.
 Even Niepce, Daguerre, Talbot and Florence, can not be considered much more than dilettantes.
 Their merits are more in having been visionary and very stubborn.
 But soon the photographic processes became subject of names like John Herschel, and its processes happened to be seen like part of a body of knowledge that was developed in basic research in chemistry and later applied cascading to technological processes.

 Stories like that of the Lerebours add up to thousands of others in which work and study have won not only financial comfort, as the upper bourgeoisie always had, but also respect and admiration of society, as the upper bourgeoisie had never had.
 It was like a new path of social ascension that was open to all through hard work and study.
-The nineteenth century experienced many misfortunes and social commotions, but there was also a climate of euphoria and confidence in the future.
-This new social order was an encouragement to those who balanced on the fringes of prosperity but without partaking of it, something like eternal salvation role during the Middle Ages.
+The nineteenth century experienced many misfortunes and social commotions, but there was also a climate of euphoria and confidence in the future that we can’t find today.

 In his catalog of 1846, therefore soon after the entrance of Secrétan in the business, two types of photographic lenses are mentioned: Objectif Achromatique and Objectif à Verres Combinés (verre is glass in French).
 They appear organized by the size of the plate to which they are intended.
 It was still not common to speak of focal length and nor diaphragm or aperture to specify a lens.
 Whole plate was 16 x 22 cm, and then came its fractions 1/2 plate, 1/4 and 1/6.
 Later the somewhat larger size 18 x 24 cm was adopted as the European whole plate size and this is a format that is sold to this day.